-- ▶ Tool for monitoring Q330: Definition of whether the TNC is to monitor the tool (see "Tool monitoring", page 382).
-Input range 0 to 32767.9, alternatively tool name with maximum of 16 characters - 0: Monitoring inactive - > 0: Tool number in the tool table TOOL.T - ▶ Set-up clearance Q320 (incremental): Additional distance between measuring point and ball tip.
+- Tool for monitoring Q330: Definition of whether the TNC is to monitor the tool (see "Tool monitoring", page 388).
+Enter 0 to 32767.9, optionally the tool name with up to 16 characters 0: Monitoring not active >0: Number or name of the tool the TNC used to perform the operation with.
+You are able to apply a tool via soft key directly from the tool table. - Set-up clearance Q320 (incremental): Additional distance between measuring point and ball tip.
 Q320 is added to SET_UP (touch probe table), and is only effective when the datum is probed in the touch probe axis.
-Input range 0 to 99999.9999 - ► Traversing to clearance height Q301: definition of how the touch probe is to move between the measuring points: - 0: Move at measuring height between measuring points - 1: Move at clearance height between measuring points
+Input range 0 to 99999.9999 - Traversing to clearance height Q301: definition of how the touch probe is to move between the measuring points: